i-e-b/ImageTools/README.md

 ## Plans and To-do

+In no particular order:
 * [ ] Reduce memory footprint
 * [ ] Experiment with non-linear quantisation
+* [ ] Find a good way to do non-power-two images
 * [ ] Bring in the old bits from 'ImageCompress' (color cell compression) and delete that repo
 * [ ] Try indexed entries for CDF coefficients (quantise by buckets)
 * [ ] Attempt using 'wavelet tree' to encode CDF coefficients
 * [ ] Attempt using the color cell algorithm for CDF coefficients
+* [ ] 3D-image compress a larger video and compare size (requires non-power-two images)